mcinteerj/mongodb-graphql-lab/docs/04-changing-requirements.md

     }
 }
 ```
-Once that's done, you just need to upload the `app.js` file to Stitch again.
+Once that's done, you just need to upload the `app.js` file to Realm again.
 You can do this by either dragging and dropping it, or by selecting "Upload Files".

 ***Note:** You will need to accept a dialog about overwriting the file as you are replacing the one you uploaded previously.*
 > <img src="./images/04-changing-requirements/change-1.png" height="350">